 -We won’t change anything! some said.

 -Don’t we have anything else to do apart from theories such as Management by Objective (MBO), methodologies, organization?
 Let’s better to work than to waste time on presentations!

 -Okay!
 But how can I control 25 projects run in parallel, if we don’t have rules, procedures, plans?

 -Simple!
 We just work.
 We don’t need to stuck in: procedures, rules and plans!

-So initiators of best practices, procedures, rules, I was also part of, as Program Manager, became for some by definition: “reactive”.
-The conclusion of the article was the “reactive” management, in a absence of “formulas” (rules, procedures, plans), stop functioning: “No formula, no action Taken!”
+I was working as Head of PMO at that time, and because I was opposing to work without rules, I become part of the “reactive” management.
+The conclusion of my collegue’s article was the “reactive” management, in a absence of “formulas” (rules, procedures, plans), stop functioning: “No formula, no action Taken!”

 “Essence” of reactive management

 In discussions I had with the author of the article, he confessed me the best Project Manager, who ever worked with, was doing Project Management in Notepad; he said the guy was a “genius”: the man noted his tasks in Notepad or on notebook or he memorized them (he should have had an elephant brain) and everything worked smoothly, without a rigorous project management.

 Many times, what people understand by “genius” managers, are the opposite of “reactive” managers, because the last ones are considered mediocre, narrow-minded because they are bureaucrats, lead by templates and are afraid to act in the absence of rules.